 ADHD or attention-deficit/hyperactivity disorder is one of the most common childhood disorders in the US.
-However, the effects of ADHD can continue well into adolescence and adulthood.
+However, ADHD can continue to impact people well into adolescence and adulthood.
 Studies suggest that roughly 4.4% of US adults have been diagnosed with ADHD.
 Still, the disorder’s actual prevalence may be much higher due to potentially significant rates of underdiagnosis.

-Individuals with ADHD may find it difficult to focus or pay attention in professional and academic settings.
-For this reason, it’s critical for organizations to provide accommodations and resources for individuals with ADHD and other neurodiverse conditions.
-Providing captions and subtitles for video content, meetings and events helps business leaders and marketers offer inclusive, accessible brand experiences.
-Taking time to accommodate people of diverse backgrounds and abilities is a winning strategy for businesses and other organizations.
+Individuals with ADHD may find it difficult to focus or pay attention in some professional and academic settings.
+For this reason, it’s critical for organizations to provide accommodations and resources for individuals with ADHD or who are neurodiverse.
+Providing captions and subtitles for video content, meetings, courses and events can help business leaders, university faculty and marketers offer more inclusive brand experiences.
+Discover below why taking time to accommodate people of diverse backgrounds and abilities is a winning strategy for businesses and other organizations.

 Table of Contents: